Image from: http://historicalhussies.blogspot.com/2013/08/regency-ballrooms.html (link below)

-One of the first things I remember The Regency Town House curator Nick Tyson telling me when we met up at the beginning of planning my residency, concerned the Regency practise of chalking the floor of ballrooms before a dance.
+One of the first things I remember The Regency Town House curator Nick Tyson telling me when we met up at the beginning of planning my residency at the house, concerned the Regency practise of chalking the floor of ballrooms before a dance.

 In order to stop dancers slipping in the type of flat shoes that were fashionable at that time (which we would now call ballet pump style shoes) simple lines and patterns, as a minimum, would be drawn in chalk on the floor.
 However, larger venues, expecting grander guests (for example when the Prince Regenct was visiting) would hire an artist to design a unique illustration for that event.
 The carpeting would be rolled up, the artist produce their deisgn in chalk on the floor, guests would be wowed as they arrived, the design would be danced over all evening and it's remains would be swept up in the morning.